 A spectacular 4-day itinerary in the sierra Gorda Queretaro

 Why?
-In this post, I will tell you all about its amazing landscapes, waterfalls, colonial churches in the middle of barren valleys.
-I am sure after reading it and seeing the pictures you will start packing.
+In this post, I will tell you all about its amazing landscapes, waterfalls, and colonial churches in the middle of barren valleys.
+I am sure after reading it and seeing the pictures, you will start packing.

 I was wandering around the beautiful colonial streets of Queretaro, trying to find a way to go to the Sierra Gorda on a guided tour because I didn’t exactly know how to get to all the waterfalls and the famous lookout Cuatro Palos by myself without a car.
 It seemed impossible to reach by bus.
 And I was right.

-One day, while I was visiting a hotel in Queretaro I noticed a brochure about Queretaro surroundings which was mentioning this young guide, Bernardo, taking people around on tours from Pinal de Amoles, in the heart of the Sierra Gorda.
+One day, while visiting a hotel in Queretaro, I came across a brochure about the Queretaro surroundings that mentioned a young guide named Bernardo, who took people on tours from Pinal de Amoles, in the heart of the Sierra Gorda.

 Because I was alone and I booked two days tour (which eventually became three) he even gave me a discount, because, as he eventually explained, he normally has group rates which make individual rates become really affordable.

-If you are only two, it will be good enough to make it a great deal price for all the amazing sites that you are going to see, as your days will be packed with amazing things to do in the Sierra Gorda and places to see.
+If you are only two, it’s a great deal for all the amazing sites you’ll see, as your days will be packed with exciting activities in the Sierra Gorda and places to explore.

-For the more adventurous ones, he can also take you to more challenging tours with rappelling and other fun stuff!
+For the more adventurous ones, he can also take you on more challenging tours that include rappelling and other fun activities!

 But now let’s dig into my 4-day itinerary from Queretaro to the Sierra Gorda, in Mexico.